 Begin with local stretching of the entire anterior scalene muscle during the patient’s prolonged exhalation.
 To execute this technique correctly, control the patient’s head and neck at the mastoid process using the left hand.

-Apply the right thumb below the mastoid process and direct the pressure horizontally, carefully sliding the thumb along the anterior scalene muscle and getting the thumb ONTO the clavicle.
-At this moment apply a gentle stretch, pulling both hands in opposite directions.
+Apply pressure with the right thumb below the mastoid process and direct it horizontally, carefully sliding the thumb along the anterior scalene muscle and bringing it onto the clavicle.
+At this moment, apply a gentle stretch, pulling both hands in opposite directions.

-Please pay attention to the movement of the wrist during the stroke; the efficacy of the stroke depends on this.
+Please pay attention to wrist movement during the stroke; the efficacy of the stroke depends on it.
 Notice that the initial position of the palm is perpendicular to the axis of the spine.
-While the practitioner executes the stroke and moves the hand forward, the wrist comes to be extended in such a way that at the end of the stroke the palm is parallel to the axis of the spine.
+While the practitioner executes the stroke and moves the hand forward, the wrist is extended so that, at the end of the stroke, the palm is parallel to the axis of the spine.
 Only in this way will you be able to get the thumb easily on the clavicle.
 Repeat this technique 5 times.

 Now, apply local stretching of the lower half of the anterior scalene muscle.
 Place the 2nd to 5th fingers of the left hand (brought together) on the trigger point area in the anterior scalene muscle.
 The trigger point area is in the middle of the anterior scalene muscle, between the clavicle and mastoid process, just underneath the posterior edge of the sternocleidomastoid muscle.